 On May 13, 2021, Maple Springs received a Certificate of Need for 120 skilled nursing beds in Anchorage.
 We are honored to be able to provide care to the residents of Anchorage and Alaska as a whole.

-Maple Springs is proposing to construct a new long-term care facility (LTCF) in South Anchorage.
-We would like to start construction in the spring of 2022 and anticipate opening our doors in September of 2024.
+Maple Springs is going to construct a new long-term care facility (LTCF) in South Anchorage.
+We are planning to start construction in the spring of 2022 and anticipate opening our doors in August of 2024.
 The construction of this LTCF will be part of a larger continuous care retirement community (CCRC) in the Anchorage community.